Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Biologically motivated application: Floral electrical fields

-Considering the pollinator's location further, in Fig.~\ref{fig:bee-flower-rad}, we compare the same metrics again for a flower rotated by an angle $\theta = 0, \pi/6, \pi/3, \pi/2$ with a point charge located at $x = -5, \ y = 0$.
+Considering the pollinator's location further, in Figure \ref{fig:bee-flower-rad}, we compare the same metrics again for a flower rotated by an angle $\theta = 0, \pi/6, \pi/3, \pi/2$ with a point charge located at $x = -5, \ y = 0$.
 This simulates the effect of a pollinator's approach to different flower orientations.
 The results show that by approaching a petal tip (blue curve) the perturbation potential and electrical fields are strongest, largely due to the pollinator being closer to the flower.
-Conversely, when approaching the `trough' between two petals, the potential is much smaller and, due to the floral geometry, produces a minimum in the electrical field.
-Whilst the overall trends hold, e.g. a stronger electrical field near the petal tips that decreases with the flower geometry, the approach of a pollinator can greatly affect the perturbation field and the electrical signal a flower propagates.
+Conversely, when approaching the ``trough'' between two petals, the potential is much smaller and, due to the floral geometry, produces a minimum in the electrical field.
+While the overall trend holds, e.g. a stronger electrical field near the petal tips that decreases with the flower geometry, the approach of a pollinator can greatly affect the perturbation field and the electrical signal that a flower propagates.
 For example, smaller overall values occur when $\theta = \pi/2$.

-Finally, in Fig.~\ref{fig:bee-flower-shape}, the perturbation electrical field (colourmap) and potential (contours) of four flower shapes are shown to compare smooth curved petals and sharp pointed petals.
+Finally, in Figure \ref{fig:bee-flower-shape}, the perturbation electrical field (colourmap) and potential (contours) of four flower shapes are shown to compare smooth curved petals and sharp pointed petals.
 The radial measures of each are shown in the bottom row.
 The perturbation electrical fields of the pointed flowers display higher values close to the flower boundary due to the sharp gradients here.
 Once again, the perturbation potential is reasonably consistent across flower shapes.
 However, at two petal lengths from the flower centre, the smooth petals produce a higher field strength.
-The reasoning is that whilst the pointed flowers display a strong peak, the charge is more evenly distributed in the smooth petal case resulting in higher field strengths further away.
+The reasoning is that while the pointed flowers display a strong peak, the charge is more evenly distributed in the smooth petal case resulting in higher field strengths further away.